curegit/line-sticker-downloader/README.md

 ### How to find IDs

-See the url where a sticker item sells.
+See the url of a page which a sticker item sells.

 ![Store](store_screen.png)